CEMPD/VERDI/doc/User_Manual/VERDI_ch04.md

 ### Linux and Other Non-Windows JRE Supported System Configurations

-To start VERDI from Linux and other non-Windows JRE Supported System Configurations, find the directory where VERDI was installed; then run the verdi.sh script.
+To start VERDI from Linux and other non-Windows JRE Supported System Configurations, find the directory where VERDI was installed; then run the verdi.sh script with *sh verdi.sh* command.

 On a Mac go to the /Applications/verdi_2.1 directory and run the verdi.command script.
 If you have set up the path environment variable on your .cshrc or .bash_profile or set up an alias to specify the full path, then you can run VERDI from any directory.

 Main Window
 ------------